Skip to main content

 Depression associated with bipolar I disorder No Yes

-Obsessive-compulsive disorder (OCD) Yes Yes
+OCD Yes Yes

 Panic disorder Yes Yes

-Social anxiety disorder (SAD) Yes Off label
+Social anxiety disorder Yes Off-label

-Bulimia nervosa Off label Yes
+Bulimia nervosa Off-label Yes

-Binge eating disorder Off label Off label
+Binge eating disorder Off-label Off-label

-Body dysmorphic disorder Off label Off label
+Body dysmorphic disorder Off-label Off-label

 Forms and dosages of Zoloft and Prozac